decentraland/adr/content/ADR-215-gltfcomponent-sdk-component.md

 <!-- Human readable description of the component, what does it fix and how it affects the entities or the systems from an SDK user point of view -->

-This component allows to load GLTF models into the scene.
+The `GltfContainer` component allows to load GLTF models into the scene.
+The `GltfContainerLoadingState` component allows to track the loading state of the GLTF model.

 ## Serialization